Mississippi County, Arkansas: Government

-While a traditionally Democratic area, Mississippi County has voted Republican in the past four presidential elections.
+Formerly a traditionally Democratic area, Mississippi County has voted Republican in the past five presidential elections.

 Economy

 The economy of Mississippi County transitioned from agriculture (especially cotton) to manufacturing (mostly steel production) beginning in the 1980s.
 Over $2.1 billion has been invested in plants and supporting infrastructure in the county, with major facilities being operated by Nucor and Big River Steel (a U.S. Steel company).
 As of 2021 Mississippi County is the second-largest steel producing county in the United States.
 The county's position near the center of the United States and along the Mississippi River allows the input for steel mills, scrap metal, to be shipped in on barges, often the most inexpensive method of shipping, and by railroad from Memphis.
 Company executives have also praised the work ethic of the rural farm families of the area as a natural fit for ironworkers.

 Education

 Public education

 Mississippi County is home to the following public school districts, listed in order of student population: